zhagm/printf/README.md

 * %% - prints '%'

-* # - specifying that the value should be printed in an ''alternate form''.
+* \# - specifying that the value should be printed in an ''alternate form''.
 For b, c, d, s and u formats, this option has no effect.
 For the o formats the precision of the number is increased to force the first character of the output string to a zero.
 For the x (X) format, a non-zero result has the string 0x (0X) prepended to it.
 For a, A, e, E, f, F, g and G formats, the result will always contain a decimal point, even if no digits follow the point (normally, a decimal point only appears in the results of those formats if a digit follows the decimal point).
 For g and G formats, trailing zeros are not removed from the result as they would otherwise be;
-* - - pecifies left adjustment of the output in the indicated field;
+* - - specifies left adjustment of the output in the indicated field;
 * + - specifying that there should always be a sign placed before the number when using signed formats.
 * ' ' - specifying that a blank should be left before a positive number for a signed format.
 A '+' overrides a space if both are used;
 * 0 - indicating that zero-padding should be used rather than blank-padding.
 A '-' overrides a '0' if both are used;